 Lighter skin has also been a sign of wealth.
 Lighter skin was proof you were wealthy enough to not have to work outdoors.
 You could afford help and didn’t have to hang laundry in the sun, you didn’t have to work your own garden or take care of the yard.

 Because more women used the umbrella it was associated with feminine frailty.
-This made umbrellas even more unattractive to men.
+This made umbrellas even more useless or desirable to men.

 The umbrella also became associated with feminine frailty, probably because it was mainly used by women at this point.
 Naturally, this made the umbrellas less attractive to men.

-So why did the American women stop using the umbrella for sun protection?
+So why did American women stop using the umbrella for sun protection?

 Automobiles allow us to ride, and not walk!
 They also provide a private shield from the sun for the driver and the passengers in the vehicle.